Frequently Asked Questions

 A Financial Statement: This form creates a snapshot of your present financial situation.
 It is designed to determine if you are a valid candidate for a short sale.

-A Hardship Letter: This is a letter composed by you and gives your lender an understanding of what has occurred to cause you to fall behind on your mortgage (ie. job loss, divorce, serious illness etc.)
+Hardship Letter: This is a letter composed by you and gives your lender an understanding of what has occurred to cause you to fall behind on your mortgage (ie. job loss, divorce, serious illness etc.)

 You will also need to provide: Inclusion of your last 2 years of tax returns Inclusion of your last 2 months bank statements Inclusion of your last 4 pay stubs Click here to return to Home Page